EoghainOB/Flight-Finder/README.md

 And returns all flights that match the given parameters.

 ## POST `/api/booking`
-This endpoint is used to book a flight, and takes in the following parameters:
+This endpoint is used to book a flight, and takes in the following parameters (all are required):

 - `itinerary_flight_id` (number): ID of the flight itinerary.
 - `seats` (number): Number of seats required.